grannycart/dopecentury/possible-future-entries.md

     * "The ambition, audacity, and hubrid of humans! to fly through the air.
 And who pays the price for that hubris?
 Me?
 The innocents on board this flight?"
     * "Safest way to fly my ass!"
     * as an experiement in discipline, type all entries on the flip phone with T9
+* A world where _everyone_ lives in their own microstate